ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

 * For machines with VNC, you should try that first because many failures can be due to pop-up windows or required updates
-* If you don’t have any pop-ups and relaunching the jenkins client doesn’t fix it, then you'll have to start troubleshooting.
+* If you don’t have any pop-ups and relaunching the Jenkins client doesn’t fix it, then you'll have to start troubleshooting.
 * Looking at configuration difference between the nodes may be useful (java version, pip freeze, etc.)
 * For Linux nodes that have gone off-line (e.g. because of a reboot), they can be reconnected through the Jenkins web interface of that node